 - a.
-Review plan - b.
-Details on any deficiencies observed during reviews and the audit firms' perspectives - c.
+Plan of Quality Control Review - Details on any deficiencies observed during the Quality Control Review and the audit firms' perspectives - c.
 "Quality Control Review Reports" and "Recommendation for Improvement Reports" provided by the JICPA to audit firms based on review findings - d.
-Specific measures based on review findings (warnings, severe warnings, recommendation to withdraw from audit engagements) - e.
+Specific measures based on review findings of the Quality Control Review (warnings, severe warnings, recommendation to withdraw from audit engagements) - e.
 "Remediation plan" prepared by the audit firm and submitted to the JICPA

 Quality control reviews evaluate the audit firms' quality control systems by means of the extent to which the systems have made progress as well as how effective the systems have been in place.
-Specifically, they confirm whether their quality control systems (all policies and procedures for quality control pertaining to audit, including quality control procedures relevant to audit engagements) have been suitably and sufficiently developed in compliance with quality control standards5, and whether these quality control systems are operating effectively.
+Specifically, they confirm whether their quality control systems (all policies and procedures for quality control pertaining to audit, including quality control procedures relevant to audit engagements) have been suitably and sufficiently developed in compliance with quality control standards3, and whether these quality control systems are operating effectively.